toggler-io/toggler/docs/release/README.md

 For this it is a common practice to use target groups or "experiments".
 This service avoid to collect any sensitive information about the pilots, therefore the only and best system to know about this information is yours.
-To work together easily, you can provide an HTTP API url for the feature flag, to use that as a domain decision logic for the feature release process.
+To work together easily, you can provide an HTTP API url for the release flag, to use that as a domain decision logic for the feature release process.

 The API will receive information about: